On Call After Hours Emergency: 404-413-1640.

 Students in a crisis during business hours

-Should call the Counseling and Testing Center at 404-413-1640 or walk over in person to Counseling and Testing Center at 75 Piedmont Ave.
+Should call the Counseling Center at 404-413-1640 or walk over in person to Counseling Center at 75 Piedmont Ave.
 NE, Suite 200 A, and inform the front desk staff member that they’d like to speak to a counselor and feel that they are in crisis.
 Students who believe themselves to be in an immediate, life threatening crisis should alert the front desk staff member when they check in.

 Visit the Georgia State University page of ULifeline and use their self-evaluator to get more information about the most common mental health conditions faced by college students.
 The self-evaluator was developed for ULifeline by Duke University School of Medicine and screens for thirteen of the most common mental health conditions faced by college students.
 This screening does not provide a diagnosis, but identifies problems that could be impacting thoughts, feelings and behaviors.
 The screening process also provides information on these conditions and how to reach out for help.